muchdogesec/.github/profile/README.md

 We offer free versions of all our products to ensure users know they are right for them (and we don't lock them into long licenses when they do become customers).

 The simple fact is; we build products our threat intelligence analysts love.

-DOGESEC is not going to change the world.
-DOGESEC is not going to become a billion dollar company.
-DOGESEC has nothing to do with crypto.

 Take a look around and see how we might be able to help you (<em>...no promises!</em>).